inMobile/inMobile-PHP-API-Client/README.md

 - PHP 7.4 or 8.0.

 ## Getting started
+The latest version of the client can be found on packagist [here](https://packagist.org/packages/inmobile/inmobile-sdk)
 1. `composer require inmobile/inmobile-sdk`
 2. Initialize the `InmobileApi` class and start sending messages!